Skip to content

 The S&C consensus for cyclists is that core training should be anti-movement: exercises that resist unwanted motion rather than produce it.
 Anti-rotation presses, Pallof press variations, deadbugs, and single-arm farmer's carries all fall into this category.
 They train the core to stabilise the pelvis and spine under load, which is the mechanical demand during cycling.
 Crunches and sit-ups do not replicate this demand.

 There is no meaningful evidence that high-volume core work improves cycling performance in already-fit athletes.
-Where it matters is in injury prevention and in supporting the positions required by heavy compound lifts.
-An athlete who cannot maintain spinal neutrality under a loaded squat is limited in how much training stimulus they can safely absorb.
-Core work enables heavy lifting.
-Heavy lifting drives performance.
+Where it matters is in injury prevention and in supporting the positions required by loaded gym work.
+An athlete who cannot maintain spinal neutrality under a loaded split squat or hinge is limited in how much training stimulus they can safely absorb.
+Core work enables clean loaded work.
+Loaded resistance work drives performance.

 The practical implication is that core work should be included in each gym session, probably as accessory work after the main compound lifts, and should not consume a disproportionate amount of session time.
 Ten to fifteen minutes of well-chosen anti-movement exercises is sufficient for most cyclists.